mikrosk/mikrosk.github.io/sparrow/index.md

 #### The Microbox

 However when we closely look at the [Microbox](https://www.maedicke.de/atari/hardware/microbox.htm)'s description (68030/68040 CPU, 32-bit data bus, 3 expansion slots), its [motherboard](https://www.computerhistory.org/collections/catalog/102672949) (we can see one huge expansion slot and pins of something what resembles VME prety well) and consider the fact that Ira Valenski (the [former ST/FM designer](http://www.computinghistory.org.uk/det/587/Atari-520-STM)) is directly mentioned in the Falcon specification and as the [design lead for the Microbox](http://www.atarimuseum.com/computers/16bits/falcon030/microbox/index.htm) we can speculate whether the Microbox wasn't the original Falcon project.
 Also, this prototype looks quite polished, so it could be the one from Aug'92.
+The last trace of it can be found on the Atari HQ CD ROM: bill of materials, netlist and PCB placement plan, dated January 1993.

 According to some sources Atari had several (at least three) prototypes of the MicroBox but the memory controller was buggy; just before the release date its development was abandoned.